-- The Authority should consider seeking legislation to modify Section 32-11a(c) of the General Statutes or should include the required data in its annual report.
+- The Connecticut Development Authority should seek legislation to modify Section 32-11a(c) of the General Statutes or should include the required data in its annual report.
 This recommendation is repeated.
-(See Recommendation 1.) - The Authority should strengthen its internal controls to ensure that employee's time and attendance records are maintained in an accurate manner and employees are only compensated for time worked and earned.
-No time and attendance or employee compensation errors were noted during the current audit; therefore, this recommendation is not repeated.
+(See Recommendation 1.) - The Connecticut Development Authority should ensure the receipt of updated Affirmative Action Plans from all recipients of financial assistance.
+This recommendation has been implemented and therefore, will not be repeated.